3 practical tips for parenting through the pandemic

 During my training as a psychologist, I focused my research on stress management and well-being.
 I have since coached and trained thousands of individuals on how they can proactively manage the demands in their lives, and avoid falling into a pit of overwhelm and despair when the pressure comes on.
 Knowing the theory is great, but in reality, application matters more.
 During this bizarre year, I’ve had to personally apply my expertise to cope with the extra stressors, as I’ve navigated increasing client loads while also being the primary caregiver to 6- and 8-year-old boys.

-As a working parent during COVID, these are the three questions I have focused on to help increase my self-awareness, build my resilience, and maintain my focus.
+As a working parent during COVID, these are the three areas I have focused on to help increase my self-awareness, build my resilience, and maintain my focus.

 Making a plan